kay-adamof/kay-adamof/README.md

 - Contributing to Open Source Software
 - Struggling to help someone

-Please connect with me if you don't care about, I'm a kind man in my own way 😎
+Please connect with me on SNS.

 <p align="center">
   <a href="http://twitter.com/_adamof_">